borisenko-i/kafka_test/readme.md

 # Kafka producer-consumer demo
-This demo shows the most basic implementation of Kafka producer and consumer.
+This demo shows the most basic usage of Kafka's producer, consumer, streams, and admin APIs.

 ## Pre-requisites
-Before running the demo, you need to install and start Kafka and Zookeeper, and create a new topic.
+Before running the demo, you need to install and start Kafka and Zookeeper.

 Console 1:
 ```shell script